jackieong/AndroidMarionette/README.md

-AndroidMarionette
+Android  Marionette
 =================

-Welcome to the Android-Controlled Marionette Project Page!
+Welcome to the Android Marionette Project Page!

 ### Table of Contents
 [Introduction] (#introduction)